IBM/ai-privacy-toolkit/docs/index.rst

 personal data needed to perform predictions with a machine learning model, while still enabling the model to make accurate predictions.
 This is done by by removing or generalizing some of the input features.

+The dataset risk assessment module implements a tool for privacy assessment of synthetic datasets that are to be used in AI model training.

 .. toctree::
    :maxdepth: 2
    :caption: Getting Started: